Close-up of gold vermeil pi necklace on a delicate chain, showcasing its sleek design.

 The Science Behind Pi

-Pi has been approximated since ancient Babylon (~1900 BC) and ancient Egypt (~1650 BC).
-Archimedes of Syracuse (~250 BC) provided the first rigorous bounds, using polygons with 96 sides inscribed and circumscribed around a circle to establish 3 10/71 < π < 3 1/7.
-The symbol π was introduced by Welsh mathematician William Jones in 1706 and popularized by Leonhard Euler.
-Pi is irrational — it cannot be expressed as a ratio of integers — as proven by Johann Heinrich Lambert in 1761.
-It is also transcendental — not the root of any polynomial equation with rational coefficients — as proven by Ferdinand von Lindemann in 1882.
-This transcendence also proved that squaring the circle by compass and straightedge is impossible.
-Pi appears in Euler's identity (e^iπ + 1 = 0), in Gaussian integrals, in Heisenberg's uncertainty principle, and in the volume formula for spheres of any dimension.
+Pi has been approximated since ancient Babylon around 1900 BC and ancient Egypt around 1650 BC.
+Archimedes of Syracuse gave the first rigorous bounds in roughly 250 BC, using polygons with 96 sides inscribed and circumscribed around a circle.
+The symbol π was introduced by Welsh mathematician William Jones in 1706 and popularised by Leonhard Euler.
+Johann Heinrich Lambert proved pi irrational in 1761.
+Ferdinand von Lindemann proved it transcendental in 1882, which also proved that squaring the circle by compass and straightedge is impossible.
+Pi appears in Euler's identity, in Gaussian integrals, in Heisenberg's uncertainty principle, and in the volume formula for spheres of any dimension.

 Explore Related Math and Physics Jewelry